336

 Is it normal to feel this way 306 hours after quitting smoking?

 Yes.
 At hour 306 (day 13), your body is completely free of nicotine and undergoing neurological adaptation.
-The symptoms you're experiencing — which are low at this stage — are a documented part of nicotine withdrawal and they will pass.
+Symptoms are low at this stage, and voice or throat changes are part of the healing rather than a complication.

 Download 336